Winfidonarleyan/kargatum-system/src/mod-buff-command/README_eng.md

 #	mod-buff-command
 #
 #    Buff.Command.Enable
-#        Description: Enable command .buff.
+#        Description: Enable the ability to use the command .buff.
 #        Default: 1
 #